antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 # EXAMPLE 1 Tohoku earthquake

 In this brief guide, a practical example to run a pyANTI-FASc application is shown.

+## Goal of this example

-In this example, a set of slip distributions based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.0, is generated.
+This example demonstrates how to generate stochastic slip distributions consistent with  2011, March the 11th, Mw 9.0 Tohoku earthquake.

+👉 The final output consists of thousands of stochastic slip distributions ready for tsunami simulations.

 The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).

-Within the Jupyter Notebook some intermediate plots are shown to better describe some of the steps of the process like the barycenter selection and the rupture area computation.
+> ⚠️ **Performance note**

-***DISCLAIMER***: This Jupyter Notebook is intended to help users understand how the code works, as it includes intermediate plots illustrating key steps such as barycenter selection and rupture area computation.
-However, it significantly increases the overall runtime compared to running the equivalent Python script antifasc_main.py.
+> This notebook includes intermediate plots to illustrate key steps (e.g., barycenter selection and rupture area computation), but it is significantly slower than running the equivalent Python script [antifasc_main.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.py).

 # 1 - Mesh

-pyANTI-FASc makes available an ensemble of predefined mesh discretizations for the seismogenic portion of most subducting plates worldwide.
-These meshes have been defined starting from the geometry defined in the framework of the project Slab 2.0 and available at this [webpage](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
-They are discretized using a pretty homogeneous minimum nodes inter-distance size ranging from about 10 to 15 km.
-All the available meshes can be found [here](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils/sz_slabs) and the Figure 1 shows them on the map.
+pyANTI-FASc provides an ensemble of predefined mesh discretizations representing the seismogenic portions of most subducting plates worldwide.
+These meshes are derived from geometries defined within the Slab 2.0 project and are available at this [webpage](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
+They are discretized using a relatively uniform node spacing, with a minimum inter-node distance ranging from approximately 10 to 15 km.
+All available meshes can be found [here](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils/sz_slabs) while Figure 1 provides a global overview of their distribution..

 ![Map of the subducting plate meshes available in the current version of pyANTI-FASc](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/map_of_slabs.png)
 *Figure 1 - Map of the subducting plate meshes available in the current version of pyANTI-FASc*